 Note: I'm not saying you should call your patients every day, but you’ve got to stay in touch with them at least once a month.

-Best Customer retention strategies
+Best Patient retention strategies

 Monthly educational emails